 4. When is the best time to go to Morocco?

-The diverse climate means that there is always a good time in the year to go somewhere in Morocco.
+The diverse climate means there’s always a good time in the year to go somewhere in Morocco.

 Although if you asked me my favourite time to visit Morocco, I would have to say Spring, when it’s generally warm and dry, the snow is off the peaks making the Atlas Mountains easier to navigate, and the Sahara isn’t too unbearably hot.
 Check our this guide for what to wear in Morocco in Spring, as well as this guide for what to wear in Essaouira.